Microsoft SQL Interview Questions for Data Science Position

 - Merge the queries or CTEs and calculate the new and existing user shares for each month

 Check out our post Microsoft Data Scientist Interview Questions which is focused exclusively on Python perspective to solve this question.

 In this article of Microsoft SQL interview questions for Data Science position, we have discussed in detail an approach to solving a real-life Microsoft Data Science interview question.
 The question was not too tough, however we needed to understand the data and appreciate the fine difference between the RANK() and the DENSE_RANK() functions.

 This can be accomplished only with practice of solving a variety of problems.
-Join our platform to practice more such interview questions from data science companies like Google, Facebook, Amazon, Microsoft, Netflix and more.
+Join our platform to practice more such data science interview questions from data science companies like Google, Facebook, Amazon, Microsoft, Netflix and more.
 We have a community of over 20,000 aspiring data scientists seeking to improve their coding skills, prepare for interviews, and jump start their career.